gospime/derby-pug/Readme.md

 ## Coffeescript

-If you want to use Coffeescript in instead of Javascript in templates:
+If you want to use Coffeescript instead of Javascript in templates:

 ```js
 // Add Jade compilation support